kiwanami/emacs-epc/readme.md

 ## Package installation

-If you use package.el with Marmalade (http://marmalade-repo.org/), you just select the package 'epc' and install it.
+If you use package.el with Marmalade (http://marmalade-repo.org/), you just select the package `epc` and install it.

 ## Manual installation